giotto-ai/giotto-tda/README.rst

     sudo apt-get install cmake
     sudo apt-get install boost

-- On Mac, you may consider using ``brew`` (https://brew.sh/) to install the dependencies as follows:
+- On macOS, you may consider using ``brew`` (https://brew.sh/) to install the dependencies as follows:

 .. code-block:: bash